 Oh, and did I mention that it’s very low carb?
 The crust is made of sausage! yeah, you heard me.
 Sausage!
 And the filling is creamy and full of satisfying meats like bacon and ham.
 That’s why I called it the Sausage-Crusted Meat Lover’s Breakfast Quiche.
 It’s definitely more than a mouthful!

-1/3 cup almond flour
+- 1/3 cup almond flour or crushed pork rinds

-1/3 cup Parmesan cheese
+- 1/3 cup Parmesan cheese grated

-8 ounces cubed ham
+- 8 ounces ham cubed

-2 cups shredded cheddar cheese, divided
+- 2 cups shredded cheddar cheese divided

-9 large eggs
+- 8 large eggs

-1 ½ cup heavy cream
+- 1 ½ cups heavy cream

-1/8 teaspoons salt (optional, omit if bacon and ham are salty)
+- 1/8 teaspoons salt optional, omit if bacon and ham are salty

-Once the crust is formed, sprinkle the ham, bacon and 1 ¾ cups of the cheddar cheese evenly over the crust.
+- Once the crust is formed, sprinkle the ham, bacon and 1 ¾ cups of the cheddar cheese evenly over the crust.
 Reserve 2 tablespoons of bacon and ¼ cup of the cheese to sprinkle over the egg mixture just before placing the dish in the oven.